CS222-UIUC/team-08-project/README.md

 # TuneAI

-Explore new songs and artists to find a song that you truly enjoy.
-Introducing TuneAI, a smart recommendation system that suggests songs based on your Spotify listening history and preferences.
+## Introduction

+TuneAI is a  mobile app that recommends users songs based on their listening preferences and swipe feedback.
+Using uploaded Spotify playlists and continued user input over time, the app learns to understand user music preferences.

 ## Features

 1. Login with your Spotify account to access music.
-2. Upload/search for a specific song or playlist to find similar songs.
+2. Upload your own playlists to find similar songs.
 3. Play song snippets similar to your preferences.
 4. Swipe right to add to a playlist or swipe left to ignore.
-5. Create a curated playlist that can be uploaded back to Spotify for your listening experience.
+5. Create or add to a curated playlist that can be sent back to Spotify for your listening experience.

 ## App Architecture